-7. SHUFFLE: Press SHUFFLE to engage shuffle mode.
+SHUFFLE to engage shuffle mode.
 SHUFFLE ON will appear in the display.
-If you wish to engage shuffle mode right away, press SEEK to begin random play.
+If you wish to engage shuffle mode right away, press ◀ SEEK/TRACK ▶ to begin random play.
 Otherwise, random play will begin when the current track is finished playing.
-CD SHUF will appear in the display.
-To disengage, press SHUFFLE.
+SHUFFLE and the track # will appear in the display.
+To disengage, press SHUFFLE again.
 SHUFFLE OFF will appear in the display.